In music : Jon Anderson featuring the Band Geeks - Perpetual Change

 -------------------------

-For years Jon has been deconstructing or reimagining live the work which he has made his name with.
-Not unlike many people holed up in 2020/21, he decided on a different tack, lets go back to the source, play the 70's music with a bunch of guys who have the musical intellect to find the original music and give it new life.
+For years, Jon has been deconstructing or reimagining the work with which he has made his name.
+Not unlike many people holed up in 2020/21, he decided on a different tack: let's go back to the source, play the '70s music with a bunch of guys who have the musical intellect to find the original music and give it new life.

-By find, I mean find the spirit of the music as it was designed as William Bruford used to say.
-As we are talking drums Andy Ascolese strikes me as someone one who understands Bill's space and brevity better than anyone bar Dylan Howe, whilst sounding, not playing, like a rock drummer.
+By find, I mean find the spirit of the music as it was designed, as William Bruford used to say.
+As we are talking drums, Andy Ascolese strikes me as someone who understands Bill's space and brevity better than anyone bar Dylan Howe, whilst sounding, not playing, like a rock drummer.
 He also has a ton of energy.
-But there are moments where in the blink of an eye he is an orchcestral percussionist.
+But there are moments where, in the blink of an eye, he is an orchestral percussionist.
 Nothing, and then a statement of the tune, rhythmically, or a brief clatter around the kit.
 As Bill would say admiral restraint.

-Listening to Yours Is No Disgrace or Perpetual Change I find myself thinking of the Buddy Rich Big Band meets Iron Butterly with CSN vocals.
-The performances are cinematic, theatrical but when the exposed vocals come in very moving.
-The ride out of the wordless vocals on Perpetual Change is a beautiful example of the Association collides with Iron Butterfly and I love Jon's improvised shout over the top.
+Listening to Yours Is No Disgrace or Perpetual Change I find myself thinking of the Buddy Rich Big Band meets Iron Butterfly with CSN vocals.
+The performances are cinematic and theatrical, but when the exposed vocals come in, they are very moving.
+The ride out of the wordless vocals on Perpetual Change is a beautiful example of the Association colliding with Iron Butterfly, and I love Jon's improvised shout over the top.

-The keys on the Yes Album material are mixed higher and have more personality than the original; when the guitar emerges it is featured with a different dynamic to the original.
-On Gates of Delirium the guitar being 'all over everything' is replaced with a more subtle team player feel and some of the organ work and chord reinforcement is stronger than the original.
-The rotating organ sound under the verses is a fine example of a revival making the music more integrated and nuanced, playing something that was not fully developed on the recording.
-Indeed Gates of Delirium feels less frantic and on the edge of collapse and a more cohesive grand musical statement.
+The keys on the Yes Album material are mixed higher and have more personality than the original; when the guitar emerges, it is featured with a different dynamic than the original.
+On Gates of Delirium, the guitar being 'all over everything' is replaced with a more subtle team player feel, and some of the organ work and chord reinforcement is stronger than the original.
+The rotating organ sound under the verses is a fine example of a revival, making the music more integrated and nuanced, playing something that was not fully developed on the recording.
+Indeed, Gates of Delirium feels less frantic and on the edge of collapse and a more cohesive grand musical statement.

-Jon clearly has a lot of confidence in the vocal capabilities of this line up because on the ensemble moments you can hear him having fun and games; that comes from being confident of the forces around him.
+Jon clearly has a lot of confidence in the vocal capabilities of this lineup because in the ensemble moments, you can hear him having fun and games; that comes from being confident in the forces around him.

-Richie wrestles Heart of The Sunrise away from Chris and make it his own.
-He is such a charismatic player as well as a great Baritone I would love to have been a fly on the wall if these two had met.
+Richie wrestles Heart of the Sunrise away from Chris and makes it his own.
+He is such a charismatic player as well as a great Baritone.
+I would love to have been a fly on the wall if these two had met.

-He should also be thanked for his role as tour manager and making this happen so the elderly gentleman could just walk on stage, wave and sing. and, so beautifully.
+He should also be thanked for his role as tour manager and making this happen so the elderly gentleman could just walk on stage, wave and sing. and do so beautifully.

 ________________

-The old man puts his glass down and stands to applaud and turns to his companion.
-"Their good, I enjoyed that."
+The old man puts his glass down, stands to applaud and turns to his companion.
+"They're good, I enjoyed that."
 He responds.
-"Yeah, a bit of pushing the envelope too."
+"Yeah, a bit of pushing the envelope, too."

 Comments